 There is a long history of cooperation between the church and the civil parish, which is often evident during village events in aid of the church.
 The PCC has always been aware of the need to maintain strong links with those who do not regularly attend services and feel that it is vital to foster these links and to welcome any opportunity to engage with the village community.
-A number of events over recent years are becoming established, with the aim to maintain and grow these contacts, including a Harvest lunch and a summer's afternoon walk with tea and cake.
-Unfortunately, the impacts of Covid & its aftermath reduced these activities, from which we are slowly rebuilding.
+A number of events over recent years are becoming established, with the aim to maintain and grow these contacts.

+including a Harvest lunch and a summer's afternoon walk with tea and cake.
 Church attendance is higher at festivals but also at times of personal stress, which emphasises the need to maintain the familiar presence of Pettistree church for the community we serve.

 The present congregation are well known to each other, and it is always easy to maintain good contact and to be aware of any unexpected absences.
-There are 56 names on the Electoral Roll and the average attendance at the regular Sunday service is 24 adults, with the regular weekly attendance numbers still recovering from the impacts of Covid.
+There are 55 names on the Electoral Roll and the average attendance at the regular Sunday service is 24 adults.
 Any visitors or new members of the congregation are easily identified and are welcomed without any formal procedure for organising this.
 The congregation includes people from a wider catchment area, with many from Wickham Market and some other nearby villages, who prefer the type of service offered and enjoy the atmosphere at Pettistree.
 Many of the congregation attend weekly or monthly house groups coordinated through All Saints in Wickham Market.